-We've launched a public campaign to oppose the nomination of Georgia state appeals court judge Michael Boggs to the federal district court.
+We lead a winning public campaign that stopped the confirmation of Georgia judicial nominee Michael Boggs to the federal district court.

 Judges hold an incredible responsibility when they take the bench.
 Americans need to trust them to take an objective view of the law and not use their position to advance their personal agenda.
-Michael Boggs showed us his true personal agenda as a state lawmaker, and we can't trust him with our rights.
+Michael Boggs showed us his true personal agenda as a state lawmaker, and he can't be trusted with our rights.